An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Introduction

-In our paper, we use AMEs to study a continuous-time variant of Chen et al.'s double-threshold hypergraph WTM~\cite{chen2025simple}.
+{In the present paper,} we use AMEs to study a continuous-time variant of Chen et al.'s double-threshold hypergraph WTM~\cite{chen2025simple}.
 In an AME, one examines a dynamical process on a network by tracking the evolution of the fraction of nodes or edges (or hyperedges, in polyadic situations) in each network state.
-For dyadic networks, AMEs usually track the exact dynamics of a focal node, but we use a mean-field approximation of the dynamics of its neighbors \cite{gleeson2011high,gleeson2013}.
-For the dyadic WTM, Gleeson \cite{gleeson2013} used an AME to accurately capture the fraction of active nodes and the fraction of discordant edges (i.e., edges between active and inactive nodes) as a function of time.
-By contrast, the mean-field and pair approximations that he employed did not accurately capture the dynamics of these quantities.
-The double-threshold polyadic WTM that we study has thresholds for both nodes and hyperedges (i.e., groups).
-Therefore, we expect that it is insufficient to use a mean-field approximation for the node dynamics, as has been employed in prior work on other contagion models on hypergraphs~\cite{st2021master,stonge2022}.
+For dyadic networks, AMEs usually track the exact dynamics of a focal node, but we use a mean-field approximation of the dynamics of its neighbors \cite{gleeson2011high,gleeson2013}. {In a study of} the dyadic WTM, Gleeson \cite{gleeson2013} used an AME to accurately capture the fraction of active nodes and the fraction of discordant edges (i.e., edges between active and inactive nodes) as {functions} of time.
+By contrast, the mean-field and pair approximations that he employed did not accurately capture {their dynamics.} The double-threshold polyadic WTM that we study has thresholds for both nodes and hyperedges (i.e., groups).
+Therefore, we expect that it is insufficient to use a mean-field approximation for the node dynamics, as has been employed in prior {research} on other contagion models on hypergraphs~\cite{st2021master,stonge2022}.
 We use AMEs for both node dynamics and group dynamics, as was also done recently by Burgio et al.~\cite{burgio2023adaptive} in a study of contagion dynamics on adaptive hypergraphs.

-For the dyadic WTM, Gleeson \cite{gleeson2013} showed that employing an appropriate ansatz allows one to reduce the full AME system to two coupled ordinary differential equations (ODEs).
-In the present paper, we generalize this reduction to the double-threshold polyadic WTM and use a pair of ansatzes to reduce the AME system to three coupled ODEs without any detectable loss in accuracy.
-Leveraging this much lower dimensionality, we then analyze the linear stability of the reduced AME system and efficiently {solve} it numerically.
+{Gleeson \cite{gleeson2013} showed for the dyadic WTM that} employing an appropriate ansatz allows one to reduce the full AME system to two coupled ordinary differential equations (ODEs).
+In the present paper, we generalize this reduction to the double-threshold polyadic WTM and use a pair of ansatzes to reduce the AME system to three coupled ODEs without any detectable loss {of} accuracy.
+Leveraging this much lower dimensionality, we {analyze} the linear stability of the reduced AME system and efficiently solve it numerically.